NilScript404/GameStore/README.md

 # GameStore App

-this is GameStore app written with C , using Raylib and Raygui. its going to handle basic funcionality of a game store app , the user will be capable of adding games , removing games , selling games , also keeping track of the game that have been sold and other information regarding sales.
+this is GameStore app written with C , using Raylib and Raygui. its going to handle basic funcionality of a game store app , the user will be capable of adding games , removing games , selling games , also keeping track of the game that have been sold and other information regarding sales , loading previous games and saving current games or updating them.

-its going to have an interactive user intertface , capable of doing what the average app does , and even more complicated things. this is done as a hobby , because i wanted to explore raylib and raygui using C and learning mroe about C itself.
+this is done as a hobby and as a mean to explore raylib and C.

 ![App GUI](https://github.com/NilScript404/GameStore/blob/main/Capture.PNG)

 ![App GUI](https://github.com/NilScript404/GameStore/blob/main/Update.PNG)

 ![App GUI](https://github.com/NilScript404/GameStore/blob/main/Order.PNG)